 - When conferring with colleagues, or using audio equipment, computers, or typewriters, please keep volume levels as low as possible since the carrels are open at the top.
 If complaints are received from library users about noise from within carrels, carrel holders will be required to make reasonable accommodations.
 Information about group study space and reservable group study rooms.

 - Smoking, food and beverages ARE PROHIBTED IN CARRELS.

 - Carrel holders must remove ALL BELONGINGS by the last day of the assignment.
-A letter from the Access Services Director's Office will inform you of that date.
+A letter from the Libraries Facilities Office, Silverman Library, will inform you of that date.